 Christian J Howells is a public law specialist.
-He is on the Attorney General’s Regional A Panel and the Counsel General for Wales’ B Panel.
+He is on the Attorney General’s Regional A Panel and the Counsel General for Wales’ A Panel of Counsel.
 For many years he has been ranked as a leading junior, described by Legal 500 as “tenacious with a very sharp intellect” and by Chambers & Partners as “extremely bright and extremely hard-working”.

 He has extensive experience in the higher courts, including the Administrative Court, Court of Appeal and Supreme Court.
 He is instructed on behalf of claimants, governments and local authorities.